Opportunity Cost Formula (Table of Contents)

 Opportunity Cost Formula

-Opportunity cost can be termed as the next best alternative of a particular option which has been executed or about to execute.
-It can be a project foreign investment or a particular option taken by a group of people or an individual for personal purpose or for a business purpose.
-It is a hypothetical assumption and often measured to get the value of the actual decision made.
+Opportunity cost can be termed the next best alternative of a particular option that has been executed or is about to execute.
+It can be a project foreign investment or a particular option taken by a group of people or an individual for a personal purpose or a business purpose.
+It is a hypothetical assumption and is often measured to get the value of the actual decision made.

 The Formula for Opportunity Cost is: